 - Must have a strong work ethic with a good attitude and willingness to learn

 - Must have transportation to and from work site and workshops

 This is an educational program.
 Your teen will be placed in a business atmosphere and will need to display maturity and a good attitude.
 Transportation will not be provided.
 This means punctuality and attendance will be a shared responsibility between you and your teen.
-Please do not consider this as an option for free daycare for your teen.
-Applications will be reviewed and eligible teens will be contacted for an interview.
+Applications will be reviewed, and eligible teens will be contacted for an interview.
 Selected teens will be notified the week of Teen/Parent Orientation.
-The interview process is highly competitive and not all applicants will be selected.
+It is the teen's responsibility to check their emails and voicemails and respond accordingly.
+Parents will not be contacted to set up their teen's interview.
+The interview process is highly competitive, and not all applicants will be selected.